semgrep/semgrep-docs/docs/experiments/join-mode/recursive-joins.md

 The join conditions then join various tables together and return a result if any rows match the criteria.

 Recursive join mode conditions use [recursive joins](https://www.sqlite.org/lang_with.html#recursive_common_table_expressions) to construct a table that recursively joins with itself.
-For example, you can use a Semgrep rule that gets all function calls and join it recursively to approximate a callgraph.
+For example, you can use a Semgrep rule that gets all function calls and join them recursively to approximate a callgraph.

 Consider the following Python script and rule.